iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A lineage view should show how these records connect across design, release, and production.

-For example, in an invoice-processing system, a release candidate should link to the exact AI system definition, execution flow definition, any relevant agent workflow definition, prompt version, model configuration, dataset version, evaluation suite definition, policy bundle, API definitions, tool definitions, external dependency records, evaluation-result records, and policy-check-result records used to justify that release.
+For example, in an invoice-processing system, a release candidate should link to the exact AI system definition, execution flow definition, any relevant agent workflow definition, prompt version, model configuration, dataset version, evaluation suite definition, policy bundle, API definitions, tool definitions, and external dependency records used to justify that release.

+One or more evaluation runs should then link to that release candidate, the evaluation suite definition used for each run, and the dataset version used for each run, and those evaluation runs may produce one or more evaluation-result records.

+One or more policy-check runs should then link to that release candidate and the policy bundle used for each run, and those policy-check runs may produce one or more policy-check-result records.

 An approval request should then link to that release candidate, and one or more approval decisions should link to the approval request.